destroyer22719/email-cleaner/README.md

 **default:** `false`

 Define whether or not you want the string to be validated.
-If set to true it's invalid from the regular expression it will return `null`, else return a string
+If it doesn't match, it'll return null.
+Else returns string.

 ### `validateorRegex: Regex`

 **default:** `/^(?!\.)[a-z0-9\.\-\+]+@([a-z]+)(\.[a-z]+)+$/i`

 **explaination**:
-Includes case insensitivity
+Includes case insensitivity,

 `^(?!\.)`: Cannot start with a `.`

 `[a-z0-9\.\-\+]+`: Include all letters, numbers, `-`, `.`, and `+` one or more times

-`@([a-z]+)`: an `@` followed by any letter `(\.[a-z]+)+$`: followed by and/or end with a `.` and any letter.
+`@([a-z]+)`: an `@` followed by any letter

+`(\.[a-z]+)+$`: followed by and/or end with a `.` and any letter.
 Eg. `.com`, `school.edu.com`, etc.

-Set your own custom Regular Expression to validate, use custom at own risk.
+Set your own custom Regular Expression to validate, use custom Regex at own risk.

 ### `excludedDomains: string[]`